muziejus/javascripting-english-major/11-geojson.md

 about ten blocks away from Rampart.
-As the Wikipedia article notes, the intersection of Rampart and Canal was a center of African-American life in New Orleans, and as we’re already seeing, Hughes is referring to various urban centers of African American life.
+As the Wikipedia article notes, the intersection of Rampart and Canal was a center of African-American life in New Orleans, and as we’re already seeing, Hughes is referring to various urban centers of African-American life.
 So, instead, I drop a marker at that intersection and make note of those coordinates.

 Hastings Street was the center of African-American life in Detroit’s [Black